Template Haskell

-Template Haskell is an experimental language extension to the Haskell programming language implemented in the Glasgow Haskell Compiler (version 6 and later).
-In early incarnations it was also known as Template Meta-Haskell.
+Template Haskell (Template Meta-Haskell for early versions) is an experimental language extension to the functional programming language Haskell, implemented in the Glasgow Haskell Compiler (GHC) version 6 and later.

-It allows compile-time metaprogramming and generative programming by means of manipulating abstract syntax trees and 'splicing' results back into a program.
+It allows compile time metaprogramming and generative programming by means of manipulating abstract syntax trees and 'splicing' results back into a program.
 The abstract syntax is represented using ordinary Haskell data types and the manipulations are performed using ordinary Haskell functions.